axonweb3/axon-devops/axon-cli/README.md

     cargon build --release

 3. run axon-cli with correct parameters.
-For example, ../target/debug/axon-cli --compose=/home/wenyuan/git/axon-devops/axon-cli/docker-compose.yml --data=/home/wenyuan/git/axon-devops/axon-cli/devtools/chain
+For example, ../target/debug/axon-cli --mount=/home/wenyuan/git/axon-devops/axon-cli/devtools --data=/home/wenyuan/git/axon-devops/axon-cli/devtools/chain
-   You have to config docker-compose.yml and chain data path explicitly.
+   You have to config mount path and chain data path explicitly.

 4. after axon-cli gets run.
 You have 4 commands to exeute.
+Before the start of docker containers, you have to enable tcp port for docker(0.0.0.0:2375 in this case).
 1). start, you can start 4 docker axon nodes.
 2). stop, stop the 4 docker nodes just started.
 3). rm, remove the 4 docker containers just created.